MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 1. Open the file that contains the line of code you want to break on.

 1. Go to the line of code.

 1. To the left of the line of code is the line number column.
 Right-click it.

-1. Select **Add logpoint**.
+1. Select **Add Logpoint**.
 A dialog is displayed underneath the line of code.

 1. Press Enter to activate the logpoint.
 A red diamond (or more recently, an orange icon) appears on top of the line number column: